iapyeh/sshscript/v2/tutorial-threading.md

 ##  🔵 <a name="effective_session"></a> Every thread has an effective SSHScript session

-The initial session is created for the main thread.
+The initial session (an instance of SSHScriptSession) is created for the main thread.
 All commands executed by the initial session are executed on the localhost using the subprocess module.
-This includes one-dollar, two-dollar, and with-dollar commands.
+This includes one-dollar, two-dollar, with-dollar commands as well as dollar properties, such as $.stdout, $.stderr and $.exitcode.

 For example, the following command would be executed by the subprocess module: